danieldema/danieldema/README.md

 # Hello!

-I'm a data science graduate student and software engineer intern.
+I'm a data science graduate student at York University.
 I like using math and code to solve real-world problems.

 Check out [my portfolio](https://danieldema.github.io).